“How do I promote my blog?” This seems to be a recurring question from marketers in today’s day and age....

 Another big mistake that could be costing you ROI is ignoring mobile users altogether.

 Facebook’s growth is powered by mobile ads more than any other type.
-They really put a lot of effort into reaching mobile users.
+They put a lot of effort into reaching mobile users.

 One of the reasons that Facebook Ads work so well with mobile users is that ad blocking often doesn’t work on mobile.